metaslim/weather/README.md

 # Simple Weather code

-Access using browser at http://localhost:8080/weather?city=melbourne
+Access using browser at http://localhost:8080/v1/weather?city=melbourne

 ## Caveat
-The key is harcoded in config now.
+- The API keys are harcoded in config now, it can be in env variables
+- The cache is in memory

 ## Environment